Founded Aug 2023 · AI lab · Private (no SEC filings)

 Funding rounds disclosed

 Private company — what's on this page is what Cognition has actually disclosed.
-Cognition has not filed a 10-K, 10-Q, 8-K, S-1, or even a publicly searchable Form D under any "Cognition Labs" / "Cognition AI" / "Cognition Inc" name as of April 2026.
+Cognition has not filed a 10-K, 10-Q, 8-K, S-1, or even a publicly searchable Form D under any "Cognition Labs" / "Cognition AI" / "Cognition Inc" name as of May 2026.
 The financial picture below is reconstructed from the company's own blog (Scott Wu's September 8, 2025 funding announcement is the most load-bearing source), the March 12, 2024 Devin launch announcement, the July 14, 2025 Windsurf acquisition announcement, the April 14, 2026 self-serve pricing announcement, and contemporaneous reporting on the rounds that the company has not formally announced (The Information, Bloomberg, TechCrunch, VentureBeat).
 Where reporter coverage is the only source for a number, the row is labeled Reported and links to the underlying coverage.
 Where Cognition itself confirmed a number, the row is labeled Confirmed and links to the primary source.
-Revenue is intentionally not surfaced as a primary counter — Cognition has disclosed two ARR snapshots ($1M Sept 2024 → $73M June 2025 for Devin standalone, and $82M for Windsurf at the deal close) but has not disclosed full-company revenue, run-rate, or recognized GAAP revenue.
+Revenue is intentionally not surfaced as a primary counter — Cognition has disclosed product-level ARR snapshots ($1M Sept 2024 → $73M June 2025 for Devin standalone, $82M for Windsurf at the deal close) and, with the May 2026 Series D, a $492M company-wide annualized revenue run-rate — but still no recognized GAAP revenue, gross margin, or net revenue retention.

 Funding rounds